jerpowel321/Stryd/README.md

 -

+<a href="https://icons8.com/icon/33504/running">Running icon by Icons8</a>

 ## Credits
 - Images
     - Photo by David Marcu on Unsplash

-Questions

-1) Can I assume that the recording is pausued where there is more than a 1 second gap between the `timestamp_list` datapoints.
-2) Can I assume the amounts in `distance_list` are displayed in yards?

-<a href="https://icons8.com/icon/33504/running">Running icon by Icons8</a>

-Credits

 - Icons
      - <a href="https://icons8.com/icon/42788/clock">Clock icon by Icons8</a>